-Objective Action Item Suggested completion timeframe Progress Comments - key activities/accomplishments since last quarterly report RMNCAH : Impact Ensure that essential RMNCAH services are sustained and implemented whilst using Covid-19 sensitive guidelines during the pandemic.
-Address any stock-outs of essential RMNCAH commodities Q4 2020 Congo reports that although services have continued during the COVID-19 pandemic, there have been reductions in coverage for ANC, and disruptions to routine and campaign vaccination and Vitamin A distribution.
-The country is working to assess the full impact of COVID on reproductive health services NTDs Given the high coverage of Preventive Chemotherapy (PC) for onchocerciasis, implement the preventive chemotherapy for schistosomiasis and work to increase the preventive chemotherapy coverage for Lymphatic Filariasis and for Soil transmitted helminthiasis, including through enhanced government resource commitments.
+Objective Action Item Suggested completion Progress Comments - key activities/accomplishments since last timeframe quarterly report NTDs Given the high coverage of Preventive Chemotherapy (PC) for onchocerciasis, implement the preventive chemotherapy for schistosomiasis and work to increase the preventive chemotherapy coverage for Lymphatic Filariasis and for Soil transmitted helminthiasis, including through enhanced government resource commitments.
 Ensure that NTD interventions including Mass Drug Administration, vector control and Morbidity Management and Disability Prevention are sustained and implemented whilst using COVID-19 sensitive guidelines during the pandemic.
-This includes prioritising key necessary catch-up activities Q4 2021 In 2019, no MDA for Schistosomiasis was conducted but the country successfully implemented the campaign in 2020 despite the COVID-19 pandemic, respecting COVID-19 preventive measures.
-A mapping of blackflies was carried out in 4 departments.
-The 2021 MDA for schistosomiasis is ongoing alongside the deworming of school-age children.
-The country is working to secure ESPEN support in the mapping of Schistosomiasis in Congo, but this was delayed due to COVID-19.
+This includes prioritising key necessary catch-up activities Q4 2021 By respecting COVID-19 preventive measures, the 2021 MDA for schistosomiasis was conducted alongside the deworming of schoolage children.
+The country is working to secure ESPEN support to organize mapping of Schistosomiasis and STH, but this was delayed due to COVID-19.
 In 2021, the geographical coverage for the lymphatic filariasis campaign has been high but the country is still working to improve the therapeutic coverage for both Lymphatic filariasis and soil transmitted helminths in some districts.
 The country is trying to mobilize funds for morbidity management and disability prevention.
+Also, with the technical and financial support of ALMA, the country decentralized the NTD scorecard up to departmental and district level and is now documenting the NTD best practices